Updated: Dec 5, 2020

 I believe that the strange gift of this strange time we are in as that it has provided us a kairos moment to learn to move from avoidance to facing, to move from dirty pain to clean pain.

-As a leader, how can you create a culture that moves from avoiding to facing, from clean pain to dirty pain?
+As a leader, how can you create a culture that moves from avoiding to facing; from dirty pain to clean pain?
 I believe intentionality is key.
 And, as you know, it starts with you.

 Since we can't avoid pain, let's choose the one that takes us on the path of healing.